 Cute Sundresses

-These are also a good choice.
-Vegas is in the desert, so if you are going to be walking the 4.2 mile Vegas strip by day, you’ll keep cool and look cute.
-Just be sure you have really good, practical walking shoes.
+A cute sundress is a good choice.
+Vegas is in the desert, so if you walk the 4.2-mile Vegas strip by day, you’ll keep cool and look cute.
+Just be sure you have perfect, practical walking shoes.
 Bring a light jacket or sweater for the night when temps drop.
+This exotic zebra print has the right vibe.

 Maxi Dresses

-Have you thought about a maxi dress?
-Many maxis have a nice, casual daytime glam and can be worn with a comfy pair of sandals, sunglasses, a denim jacket, and a big hat.
-If you’ve thought of wearing one back home, but it didn’t feel quite right, you will feel right at home in one in Vegas.
+Have you thought about wearing a maxi dress?
+Many maxis have casual daytime glam and can be worn with a comfy pair of sandals, sunglasses, a denim jacket, and a big hat.
+If you’ve always wanted to wear a maxi, you will feel right at home wearing on in Vegas.

 Daytime Jumpsuits

-Casual jumpsuits (long or cropped) are both comfy and in sync with the Las Vegas vibe.
+Casual jumpsuits (long or cropped) are comfy and in sync with the Las Vegas scene.
 After all, Elvis was famous for his Las Vegas jumpsuit- lol!

 How to Dress in Las Vegas – Evening – Dressy

-On the flip side of casual, you will find lots of women who like to dress up at night.
+On the flip side of casual, you will find many women who like to dress up at night.
 Don’t feel you have to hold back on the glitz and glam if you’ve been wondering how to dress for a Las Vegas nightclub.
 Some nightclubs do have dress codes, but often they apply more to men than women.
-The catchall phrase, ‘Stylish nightlife attire’ is usually what applies to women, and most gals take this to mean they should dress to impress.
+The catchall phrase, ‘Stylish nightlife attire,’ is usually what applies to women, and most gals take this to mean they should dress to impress.

-Choose chic dinner dresses or fancy cocktail style dresses.
-Most women wear short, but some prefer long.
+Choose chic dinner dresses or fancy cocktail-style dresses.
+Most women wear shorts, but some prefer long.
 Black always works, but it’s more fun to wear color.

 Dressing on the sexy side is perfectly fine, but think carefully about what that means – you want to keep it classy by putting a limit on how much skin you show.